enigma-tm/lib-plugin-data-validation/README.md

 Investigate the `EntityExists` class and the `AbstractValidatorTest` test as an examples of rules and their usage.

+As mentioned above, you can take the code from the original library and use it here by adapting it.
+In particular, the validation rules code.
+Actually, it is strongly recommend to do in such way.

 # Testing
 ```
 bash run_tests.sh